 Your editor is there to weave all these strands together towards the deadline of your publication day when your book is officially launched into the world.
 And beyond!

 The Novelry’s editorial team is made up of people with years of experience across the roles of different types of editors.
-Together, we’ve acquired, edited, and published books at ‘Big Five’ Publishers, so we’ve had plenty of ‘formal training’, so to speak.
+Together, they’ve acquired, edited, and published books at ‘Big Five’ Publishers, so they’ve had plenty of ‘formal training’, so to speak.

-At The Novelry, our responsibilities focus on the ‘editing’ part – the hands-on creative feedback, where we collaborate with you to help make your manuscript the best version of itself.
-This is many editors’ favourite part of the job (including mine!) and it’s an honour to be an early reader of your work.
+At The Novelry, their responsibilities focus on the ‘editing’ part – the hands-on creative feedback, where they collaborate with you to help make your manuscript the best version of itself.
+This is many editors’ favourite part of the job and it’s an honour to be an early reader of your work.
 The feeling of discovering a shiny new story never gets old.

-But we editors also bring our experience of the ‘acquiring’ and ‘publishing’ processes to help you with pitching your book.
-Agents used to submit novels to us: now we’re helping to submit your novels to agents!
-And because we’ve been on the other side, we know exactly what editors are looking for.
+But as editors they also bring our experience of the ‘acquiring’ and ‘publishing’ processes to help you with pitching your book.
+Agents used to submit novels to our editors: now they’re helping to submit your novels to the leading literary agents!
+And because they’ve been on the other side, they know exactly what editors are looking for.

-When you sign up for The Finished Novel Course at The Novelry you’ll enjoy our combined author and editor expertise to take your twinkling of an idea all the way through to the real deal.
-We carefully evaluate manuscripts at the end of our most comprehensive writing program for writers serious about their career path as an author.
+When you sign up for The Finished Novel Course at The Novelry you’ll enjoy combined author and editor expertise to take your twinkling of an idea all the way through to the real deal, and our editors will carefully evaluate your manuscript at the end of the most comprehensive writing program for writers serious about their career path as an author.